VagishM6/Circle_Generator_CPP/README.md

 # Circle_Generator_CPP
-A program that generates circle coordinates based on given radius as input.
+A program that generates circle coordinates in x and y axis based on given radius as input.